 2. What was your career path prior to attending Heritage?

-After working for Urban Outfitters for 8 years, I decided to go to school to become an aesthetician.
+After working for Urban Outfitters for eight years, I decided to go to school to become an aesthetician.
 I opened up one of the very first day spas in Portland with a group of women.
-It was one of the very fist spas that was operated like a co-op but we all owned our own businesses underneath the LLC umbrella.
+It was one of the very first spas operated like a co-op, but we all owned our own businesses under the LLC umbrella.

-During my 18 years as a practicing aesthetician, I remodeled 4 different spa locations, got my BA in Fashion Design, and went through 4 different home remodels.
+During my 18 years as a practicing aesthetician, I remodeled four different spa locations, got my BA in Fashion Design, and went through 4 different home remodels.
 When I left my aesthetician business, I struggled with “what’s next?”.
-I worked for a number of years for local businesses, selling furniture, paint, soft goods, and home accessories; ultimately helping people design their homes.
+I worked for several years for local businesses, selling furniture, paint, soft goods, and home accessories; ultimately helping people design their homes.

 3. Why did you decide to pursue Interior Design as your career?